bburns/PyVoyager/README.md

 Next steps
 ----------------------------------------

-* Improve stabilization/centering routines - handle off-screen centers and crescents, use feature detection and alignment to add more stabilization
+* Improve stabilization/centering routines - handle off-screen centers and crescents
 * Improve color frame detection and rendering routines - borrow missing channels from previous frames, use all available channels, use more precise colors than rgb, increase color saturation, colorize target consistently, eg with a large reference view (eg nice blue neptune globe), add hand-annotation for alignment where necessary
 * Add audio
 * Host jpg/png images somewhere for download to make cross-platform - put on an Amazon s3 server